Vision Language Models: Challenges of RealWorld Deployment

 Contributed Oral Presentations

-Selected papers will be presented by their authors.
+Three papers will be presented by their authors.

-Closing Discussion & Remarks
+Closing Discussion & Best Paper Reward

 Workshop closing remarks